dflook/cloudformation-dns-certificate/README.md

 # Cloudformation DNS Validated Certificate Resource

-The cloudformation AWS::CertificateManager::Certificate resource can only create email validated certificates.
+This is a cloudformation custom resource which is an enhancement of the [AWS::CertificateManager::Certificate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-certificatemanager-certificate.html) resource.

-This is a cloudformation custom resource which can additionally create DNS validated certificates for domains that use a Route 53 hosted zone.
-It can also create certificates in a region other than the stack's region.
+It allows creating a certificate in a region different from the stack's region (e.g. `us-east-1` for cloudfront), and allows for creating a certificate for a Route 53 hosted zone in another AWS account.

 ## Usage